|

 - Observations

-Lost between Jamaica and Cuba, the Cayman Islands
+Lost between Jamaica and Cuba, the Cayman

-have always been the chosen territory of turtles,
+Islands have always been the chosen

-to such an extent that when Columbus discovered the
+that when Columbus discovered the islands

-islands in 1503 he named the archipelego Tortugas
+in 1503 he named the archipelego Tortugas

 Islands.

-Under threat of extinction for many years, as their
+Under threat of extinction for many years,

-and there are even several farms rearing them.
+several farms rearing them.

-Green Turtle Farm, on Grand Caiman is the only one,
+Green Turtle Farm, on Grand Caiman is the

-as its name indicates, which rears and exploits
+only one, as its name indicates, which

-green turtles.
+rears and exploits green turtles.

 Centre